maxsnew/grammars-and-semantic-actions/README.md

 > A parser for a linear type `A` is a function `↑ (string ⊸ A ⊕ B)` where `B` is a linear type that is __disjoint__ from `A` in that we can implement a function `↑ (A & B ⊸ 0)`

-This definiton of disjointness is given in `Grammar.Properties.Base`.
+This definition of disjointness is given in `Grammar.Properties.Base`.

-The definiton of a parser is given in `Parser.Base`.
+The definition of a parser is given in `Parser.Base`.

 ### Lemma 4.5